The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of the main theorems (1): Theorem

-where the constant $\ell$ will be specified in the course of the argument below.
+where the integer $\ell$ will be specified in the course of the argument below.
 (But note that we will choose $\ell$ uniformly for $\omega_*$.)
-From (\ref{eq:TZ}) in Lemma \ref{lm:trace1}, there exists a constant $C_0$, independent of $\omega_*$ and $\ell$, such that
+Below we write $C_0$ for large constants that are independent of $\omega_*$ and $\ell$.
+From Lemma \ref{lm:trace1}, we have